natalijabujevic0708/DesignYourCrafts/README.md

 ## How does it work?

 ### First step: Choose an item you want to design
-Choose between jewelry boxes, christmas decoration or bottles.
+Choose between Jewelry boxes, Christmas decoration or Bottles.

 ### Second step: Design your product
 Choose between different patterns, decorations or customised messages